kubernetes/enhancements/keps/sig-storage/6058-csi-global-mount-fallback/README.md

   fields, so a future downgrade is safe.
 - Upgrade with gate enabled: reconstruction uses the fallback when needed.
   No interaction with control plane.
+- Upgrade with the gate enabled, over volumes an older kubelet staged: those global files carry no `specVolID`, so the listing names the spec from the volume handle instead.
+The unique volume name comes from the driver and the handle either way, so it is the same volume the pod directory walk finds, and a volume whose pod directory survived is still marked uncertain as a pod mount and as a device mount, exactly as it is with the gate off.
+Where both sources report one volume, the spec added first is the one kept at the volume level while each pod keeps its own, and the unstage is unaffected either way, since it recomputes its path from the driver and the handle.
 - Downgrade: kubelet stops reading the extra fields.
 Global files written during the upgraded period contain extra keys that are ignored.
 No data migration needed.